gabryBussone/CODE4DREAM/README.md

   - Unity Version: LTS 2022.3
 - **UltraLeap Gemini**
   - Gemini Version: 5.7.2

-Certainly!
-Here's a revised version with a bit more flair:

 ## Presentation
 To dive deeper into our project and explore our presentation, feel free to download the PDF file conveniently located in our repository.
 Alternatively, you can access the presentation directly through this [https://www.canva.com/design/DAF934FfPgw/DLhkeBLo43T07xxHnfnlhw/edit?utm_content=DAF934FfPgw&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton].